Head Knife - single bevel

 Always move this tool in a downward motion (with bevel facing up to the sky) to keep the bevel intact: “bevel up, scrape down.”

 The symbol of the Head Knife became synonymous with hide tanners and leather workers in the British Isles.
 Its likeness was the public emblem of leather guild shops (a pictographic brand during oral/non-literate times).
 It is still used by many European hide tanners in their branding and logos.
+This is a bit of a creative take on the classic Head Knife design - traditionally in England, the Head Knife had a long, round handle similar to our tool The Handheld.

-This Head Knife is similar to the Italian Mezzaluna, the Nordic Ulo, and the Athabaskan Ulu: cultures around the world have come up with the shape that best scrapes a dry hide, while innovating unique handle styles that are emblematic of the creators.
+This Head Knife is akin to the Italian Mezzaluna, the Nordic Ulo, and the Athabaskan Ulu: cultures around the world have come up with the shape that best scrapes a dry hide, while innovating unique handle styles that are emblematic of the creators.

 Tool made by Stevan de la Rosa in the Sonoran Desert.
 The handle is harvested Mesquite wood + the steel is reclaimed.